 The PPGS only accepts students from high school who have never attended another college or university as full time status.
 This does not prevent the PPGS student from taking college level course while in high school through a dual enrollment program or during the summer prior to beginning the PPGS program.
 Students who do not meet the requirements can attend Wilkes as a pre-pharmacy parallel student or non-Wilkes students may apply directly to the professional program if transferring from another institution.
 A student is not required to have a degree to apply to the professional program.

 We accept ~ 90 PPGS freshman students each year.

 No, we no longer require a recommendation letter from a pharmacist.
 However you may solicit a pharmacist’s recommendation if you choose.
 Your invitation to interview letter will state you must research profession of pharmacy on your own.
 You will be asked to reflect on the profession and what internal motivations will help you succeed, so it is in your best interest to do some “homework”.

 Please submit no more than three letters.

 Students are first evaluated on their academic profile of SAT (or ACT) scores and class rank (or GPA or percentile).
 If acceptable the student is invited for an interview.
 The interview will evaluate their previous leadership accomplishment, knowledge of Pharmacy, and communication skills.
+The essay provided in the application will be evaluated.
 In general, the Committee is projecting if the student will successfully complete the PPGS program and then the Pharmacy Program.